Problem of evil: Secular responses

-While the problem of evil is usually considered to be a theistic one, Peter Kivy says there is a secular problem of evil that exists even if one gives up belief in a deity; that is, the problem of how it is possible to reconcile "the pain and suffering human beings inflict upon one another".
+While the problem of evil is usually considered to be a theistic one, Peter Kivy says there is a secular problem of evil that exists even if one gives up belief in a deity.
+The problem is how it is possible to reconcile "the pain and suffering human beings inflict upon one another".
 Kivy writes that all but the most extreme moral skeptics agree that humans have a duty to not knowingly harm others.
 This leads to the secular problem of evil when one person injures another through "unmotivated malice" with no apparent rational explanation or justifiable self-interest.

 There are two main reasons used to explain evil, but according to Kivy, neither is fully satisfactory.
 The first explanation is psychological egoism – that everything humans do is from self-interest.
 Bishop Butler has countered this asserting pluralism: human beings are motivated by self-interest, but they are also motivated by particulars – that is particular objects, goals or desires – that may or may not involve self-interest but are motives in and of themselves and may, occasionally, include genuine benevolence.
 For the egoist, "man's inhumanity to man" is "not explainable in rational terms", for if humans can be ruthless for ruthlessness' sake, then egoism is not the only human motive.
 Pluralists do not fare better simply by recognizing three motives: injuring another for one of those motives could be interpreted as rational, but hurting for the sake of hurting, is as irrational to the pluralist as the egoist.

 Amélie Rorty offers a few examples of secular responses to the problem of evil: